airtower-luna/mod_gnutls/test/README.md

 The default configuration assumes that a loopback device with IPv4 and IPv6 support is available (`TEST_IP="[::1] 127.0.0.1"`) and that `TEST_HOST="localhost"` resolves to both of these addresses.
-If this does not apply to your system, you can pass different values to `./configure`, e.g. to use IPv4 only:
+If this does not apply to your system (e.g. most Docker containers), you can pass different values to `./configure`, e.g. to use IPv4 only:

 ```bash
 $ TEST_HOST="localhost" TEST_IP="127.0.0.1" ./configure